royneary/mod_push/README.md

 * `nodes`: a list of node names; registrations mathing one of them will be removed

 ###register command response
-The app server returns the jid of the pubsub host and a pubsub node name.
+The app server returns the jid of the pubsub host a pubsub node name and a secret.
 The client can pass those to its XMPP server in the XEP-0357 enable request.
 Example:
 ```xml
 <iq from='example.net' to='steve@example.net/home' id='exec1' type='result'>